Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 than software development.

-One of my current LDaCA senior colleagues said to me a couple of years ago that Alveo was useless: “I just wanted to get all the data” they siad.
+One of my current LDaCA senior colleagues said to me a couple of years ago that Alveo was useless: “I just wanted to get all the data” they said.
 Me, I was thinking “but it has an API so you CAN get all the data - what’s the problem?”.
 We have tried not to repeat this mistake by making sure that the API delivers entire collections and we have some demonstrations of doing this